systems-nuts/junco-compiler_assisted_checkpointing/README.md

 # `junco-compiler_assisted_checkpointing`
 This repository contains the source code for the compiler support component of the fine-trained CPU-FPGA task migration system.
-This compiler support was developed as part of an MInf Part 1 Dissertation titled "Compiler Support for Software Checkpoint-Restore for C/C++ Kernel Code, for increased QoS in FPGA-Accelerated
+This compiler support was developed as part of an MInf Part 1 Dissertation titled "Compiler Support for Software Checkpoint-Restore for C/C++ Kernel Code, for Increased QoS in FPGA-Accelerated
 Systems in HPC Contexts" by Huang Zihan (University of Edinburgh) under the supervision of Dr. Maxime France-Pillois and Dr. Antonio Barbalace of ICSA, University of Edinburgh.
 This source code was developed under LLVM14, but is LLVM7-compatible.
 All commands use the Legacy Pass Manager.

 ## Branches: